Arrayofchaos/odin-landing-page/README.md

 - Build a **new webpage** from a static design image
 - Use provided fonts and colors (with personal tweaks if I want)
-- Substitute placeholder content with my own if I feel fancy
+- Replace placeholder text and images with a custom theme (AI Learning Hub)
 - Focus on using **flexbox** for layout
 - Google anything and everything I don’t remember !

+This project features my own custom AI Learning Hub theme, with content about AI basics and a pretend newsletter sign-up.

 ## ⚡ Key Skills Practiced